Travis

 webhook #

 Gives access to webhooks.
-This scope is required for any webhook related operation.
+This scope is required for any webhook-related operation.

-This scope gives read access to existing webhook subscriptions on all resources you can access, without needing further scopes.
+This scope gives read access to existing webhook subscriptions to all resources you can access, without needing further scopes.
 This means that a client can list all existing webhook subscriptions on repository foo/bar (assuming the principal user has access to this repo).
 The additional repository scope is not required for this.

 Likewise, existing webhook subscriptions for a repo’s issue tracker can be retrieved without holding the issue scope.
 All that is required is the webhook scope.